elephantry/elephantry/docs/quickstart.md

 You can see the [09-async.rs](../core/examples/09-async.rs) example⁷, it’s a rewrite of second example in async context.

+# Transaction

+As async, there is a second layer dedicated to transactions available via `Connection::transaction` function.

+This layer allows you to start (begin) a new transaction, commit, roolback, …

+You can see the [10-transaction.rs](../core/examples/10-transaction.rs) for a complete example.

 # More

 You can also see the [todo](https://github.com/elephantry/todo) rocket